-Iliievski just completed her first year of law school.
+Alexandra Iliievski just completed her first year of law school.
 She is active in the Business Law Society and Women’s Law Society at her law school.
-She studied abroad two years ago in Madrid, Spain to study Spanish.
-Iliievski enjoys traveling, playing volleyball and watching crime documentaries.
+She studied abroad two years ago in Madrid, Spain, to study Spanish.
+Alexandra enjoys traveling, playing volleyball and watching crime documentaries.

 Hometown: Buffalo, New York

 Before going to law school, Peter Mattar was an undergraduate student at Binghamton University.
 He was very involved on campus where he was active in student government and campus organizations.
 Peter also pursued his passion for finance at Binghamton by participating in case competitions and interning at a boutique financial management firm.
 Now that he is in law school, he has kept himself busy with studying, an oral advocacy competition and The Federalist Society.
 When Peter is not at the law school, he is debating politics with his friends or visiting friends in New York City.

 Law School: George Mason University Antonin Scalia Law School Hometown: Alpharetta, Georgia

 Slade Mendenhall is a Ph.D. candidate in economics at George Mason University and a rising second-year law student.
 Outside of his studies, he most recently worked on the economic advisory team to Ben Carson for President.
 Prior to that, he worked for the World Affairs Council of Atlanta, where he contributed to quantitative political risk research, and the Georgia State Senate, where he served as a speechwriter and aide to the president pro tempore.
 His economic research explores issues in public choice, constitutional economics, and money and banking.
 At the end of the summer, Slade looks forward to traveling to Italy to participate in a seminar in Padua, Italy with Justice Neil Gorsuch hosted by GMU’s National Security Institute.

 Law School: University of Maryland School of Law

 Internship: Hudson Cook LLP